-Surgery to remove pancreatic cancer (such as the Whipple’s) may be offered to some people.
+Surgery to remove pancreatic cancer (such as the Whipple’s procedure) may be offered to some people.
 But sometimes after starting the operation, the surgeon may find that it’s not possible to remove the cancer.
 Bypass surgery may be done instead if the cancer has blocked your duodenum or bile duct, or to stop it blocking them in the future.
-This can help to treat your symptoms.
+This will not remove or treat the cancer, but it can help to manage symptoms.

 If this is something that might happen, your surgeon will discuss it before your operation.

 Bypass surgery for a blocked duodenum

 After you eat, the food goes from your stomach into your duodenum.
 If the cancer has blocked the duodenum, food can’t pass out of the stomach.
 It builds up in your stomach and makes you feel and be sick.
 This is called gastric outlet obstruction.

 Bypass surgery gets around the blockage, making a new way for food to pass out of the stomach into the duodenum.
 The operation is called a gastrojejunostomy.